 Ideally, when donors leave your nonprofit organization a gift of money or property via their will, they'll keep it simple.
-Most wills will say something like, "I leave $X to the nonprofit organization known as [your group's name], located at [your address], to be used for its ongoing programs and general purposes."
+Most wills will say something like, "I leave $X to the nonprofit organization known as [group's name], located at [address], to be used for its ongoing programs and general purposes."

-In other cases, the donor may really have a very specific idea about how the money should be spent, such as to expand a certain program or improve your physical facilities.
-Or, if they're leaving physical property, they may wish to assure that it won't be stowed away in some closet.
-That's presumably why Philadelphia physician Florence Chapman Child conditioned her 1957 legacy gift of $50,000 to Bryn Mawr on an agreement that the school take care of her 150-year-old grandfather clock, meaning "install it in an appropriate place, keep it in proper condition and repair, make no changes in the fundamental appearance, and . . . not . . . have it electrified."
+In other cases, the donor might really have a specific idea about how the money should be spent, such as to expand a certain program or improve your physical facilities.
+Or, if they're leaving physical property, they might wish to assure that it won't be stowed away in some closet.
+That's presumably why, for example, Philadelphia physician Florence Chapman Child conditioned her 1957 legacy gift of $50,000 to Bryn Mawr on an agreement that the school take care of her 150-year-old grandfather clock, meaning "install it in an appropriate place, keep it in proper condition and repair, make no changes in the fundamental appearance, and . . . not . . . have it electrified."

 What does all this mean for your nonprofit organization?

-First, you'll want to head off restricted gifts by assuring potential legacy donors in all your communications -- whether in newsletters, on your website, or in more direct appeals -- that you have a specific and honorable plan for using legacy gifts.
+First, you'll want to head off restricted gifts by assuring potential legacy donors in all your communications, such as newsletters, on social media and your website, or in direct appeals, that you have a specific and honorable plan for using all legacy gifts.

-Recognizing past legacy donors -- and highlighting how their gifts were used -- is also a good way of reassuring future donors.
-This makes good story material in your newsletter and on your website or social networking pages.
+Recognizing past legacy donors and highlighting how their gifts were used is also a good way of reassuring future donors.
+This makes good story material in your newsletter and on your website and social networking pages.

-This may sound obvious, but turning down a gift can be a tough decision, especially when your organization could no doubt use every possible infusion of funds.
+Turning down a gift can obviously be a tough decision, especially when your organization could no doubt use every possible infusion of funds.
 Realize, however, that your organization is legally bound to respect donors' wishes when accepting (or later handling) a legacy gift.

-If it's clear from the outset that you won't be able to abide by the gift's terms -- perhaps because it's impractical, unethical, or would require you to perform an illegal act such as discriminating among your clients -- then you should simply reject the gift.
+If it's clear from the outset that you won't be able to abide by the gift's terms, perhaps because that would be impractical, unethical, or would require you to perform an illegal act such as discriminating among clients, then you should simply reject the gift.
 (It will go back to the donor's estate, to be distributed to any contingent beneficiaries.)

-Some organizations create and publicize a gift acceptance policy, so donors considering restricted gifts are warned ahead of time that their gift may not be accepted.
+Some organizations create and publicize a gift acceptance policy, so donors considering restricted gifts are warned ahead of time that their gift might not be accepted.

 And, of course, you'll need to follow the restrictions, whether it means using the money only for your clients located in a certain county or bringing out the chair containing the donor's embalmed body at every board meeting.
-(That's not a sick joke -- it was a condition of Jeremy Bentham's bequest to University College London.
-For more on that and other truly weird bequests, see Nolo's book The Judge Who Hated Red Nail Polish and Other Crazy-But-True Stories of Law and Lawyers, by Ilona Bray and Richard Stim (Nolo).)
+(That's not a sick joke; it was a condition of Jeremy Bentham's bequest to University College London.)

-If however, over time, you find that carrying out a donor's wishes in connection with a charitable trust becomes impracticable, impossible, or even illegal -- and wouldn't match the donor's originally charitable intentions -- your hands aren't completely tied.
+If, over time, you find that carrying out a donor's wishes in connection with a charitable trust becomes impracticable, impossible, or even illegal, and wouldn't match the donor's originally charitable intentions, your hands aren't completely tied.
 In most states, you can ask a court for approval of a modification to the gift's terms.
 The courts apply a principle known as "cy pres," under which the modification must be as near as possible to what the donor originally intended.

-For example, in a 2007 case in Iowa, the trustees of the Kolb family charitable trust -- which had been established and used to create a formal flower garden in a city park in memory of a deceased family member -- sued the city over its plans to move the park.
+For example, in a 2007 case in Iowa, the trustees of the Kolb family charitable trust (established and used to create a formal flower garden in a city park in memory of a deceased family member) sued the city over its plans to move the park.
 The court found, however, that the city's development plans made keeping the park in that particular spot impossible and that another location within the park would do.
 (The case is called Kolb v.
 City of Storm Lake.)